Kardashian Sisters Don’t Want Blac Chyna Back In Rob’s Life, Kris Jenner Pushes Relationship For The Show?

 “Rob, you have your head so far up Chyna’s a**!”

-However, the 30-year-old reality star continues to be defensive insisting that Blac Chyna is the only woman she wants to be with.
+However, the 30-year-old reality star continues to be defensive, insisting that Blac Chyna is the only woman she wants to be with.

 Meanwhile, amid all the opposition from the Kardashian sisters, their momager, Kris Jenner, seems to be supportive of his son and Blac Chyna, particularly when it comes to pushing for Rob & Chyna Season 2.
-Apparently, Rob already expressed interest for the second series of his own spin-off reality TV show.
+Apparently, Rob already expressed interest for the second series of his own spinoff reality TV show.
 However, not all siblings find it appropriate, especially Kendall Jenner.

-The 21-year-old model who was clearly upset asked her mom, Kris, why they would even consider having Rob and Blac Chyna work together again after everything that transpired in their relationship.
+The 21-year-old model, who was clearly upset, asked her mom Kris why they would even consider having Rob and Blac Chyna work together again after everything that transpired in their relationship.

 “So why would you want to put them in a show together?
 That’s the craziest thing I’ve heard, that everyone’s lives revolve around a show — you make someone happy with a show?
 That’s the most sad, depressing thing.”